Bangalore to Siem Reap Flights — Guide 2026

 The green/rainy season, roughly June to September, is usually cheapest and quietest at the temples.
 The cool, dry November-February window is the most comfortable for Angkor but the priciest.
 Book peak-season dates 6-8 weeks ahead.

-Bangalore to Siem Reap non-stop and direct flights
+Bangalore to Siem Reap flights — connections and routing

-Most travellers prefer the Bangalore to Siem Reap non-stop option.
-The direct Bangalore-Siem Reap flight time is ≈ 9h–12h (best 1-stop, including layover).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Bangalore and Siem Reap — itineraries connect via a hub, with a typical journey of ≈ 9h–12h (best 1-stop, including layover).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Bangalore Siem Reap ticket but are open to a layover.